22.1.07

 5) What is the outlook for big private equity?

-i) Big private equity is a dinosaur and the industry destructing credit cataclysm heading our way is getting bigger in the sky
+i) Big private equity deals are arbed out and the industry destructing credit cataclysm heading our way is getting bigger in the sky

 ii) Private equity?
 What's that?
 We are a hedge fund firm now